 Any change in the magnetic field of a coil of wire will cause an emf to be induced in the coil.
 This emf induced is called induced emf and if the conductor circuit is closed, the current will also circulate through the circuit and this current is called induced current.

-1. By moving a magnet toward or away from the coil
+- By moving a magnet towards or away from the coil

-2. By moving the coil into or out of the magnetic field.
+- By moving the coil into or out of the magnetic field

-3. By changing area of a coil placed in the magnetic field
+- By changing the area of a coil placed in the magnetic field

-4. By rotating the coil relative to the magnet.
+- By rotating the coil relative to the magnet

 Faraday’s Second Law

-It states that the magnitude of emf induced in the coil is equal to the rate of change of flux linkages with the coil.
-The flux linkages of the coil is the product of number of turns in the coil and flux associated with the coil.
+It states that the magnitude of emf induced in the coil is equal to the rate of change of flux that linkages with the coil.
+The flux linkage of the coil is the product of the number of turns in the coil and flux associated with the coil.

 Faraday Law Formula

-Consider a magnet approaching towards a coil.
+Consider, a magnet is approaching towards a coil.
 Here we consider two instants at time T1 and time T2.

 Considering Lenz’s Law.